Parsl/parsl/docs/userguide/monitoring.rst

 ------------

-Parsl's monitoring model relies on writing workflow progress to a sqlite database and using separate tools that query this database to create avweb-based dashboard for the workflow.
+Parsl's monitoring model relies on writing workflow progress to a sqlite database and using separate tools that query this database to create a web-based dashboard for the workflow.

 To enable workflow monitoring support install::